Helpless/Hopeless

 — Minhal

 When we get the results for the CT scan, we see that she has huge masses in her lungs, and her kidneys, as well as some that had metastasized to her spine.
-So, it was quite a shocking revelation, because that's not what we were considering at all.
-She had a remote cancer history, but it was many, many decades ago it had been treated.
-She had never had any recurrence.
-She was routinely being seen by a family doctor for monitoring, and there were never any issues.
+That was not what we were considering at all so it was quite a shocking revelation.
+She had a remote cancer history, but it was many, many decades ago and it had been treated.
+She had never had any recurrence and she was routinely being seen by a family doctor for monitoring.
 Overall, she was a pretty healthy patient.
-But all of a sudden— And for me it was quite a difficult scenario to be in, right?
-Especially considering this was actually my first emergency shift on rotation.
+But all of a sudden—

 The attending was like, “Oh, well, why don't you break the bad news to her?”
 So, me as a medical student, going in and being like, “Hey, actually, it's not a pneumothorax and is in fact, cancer.”

-It was definitely difficult for me.
-I truthfully, just couldn't imagine how hard it must be to hear from the patient's point of view.
-Her husband had actually passed away from cancer about a year ago, and she had taken quite a bit of time to really get over that.
-And then for her to get that diagnosis of cancer.
-And because it was metastatic, and because it was lung cancer, she was palliative.
+It was definitely difficult for me, especially considering this was actually my first emergency shift on the rotation.
+I truthfully just couldn't imagine how hard it must be to hear from the patient's point of view.
+Her husband had actually passed away from cancer about a year ago and she had taken quite a bit of time to really get over that.
+And then for her to get that diagnosis of cancer… and because it was metastatic, and because it was lung cancer, she was palliative.
 I just remember her expression.
 It was almost like she just went blind.
 There wasn't any sadness.
 There wasn't any grief.
 There wasn't any shock.
 It was almost an expressionless face.
-And she just sort of sat there silently, taking it in.
-As I was going through the options that she had, I talked about palliative care, that we can still try to treat this medically but I didn’t know how successful it would be truthfully, and pain relief.
-We talked about all these different things.
-And she just sat there silently, with not a single expression on her face.
+She sat there silently, taking it in.
+I went through the options that she had, and talked about palliative care, that we can still try to treat this medically but I didn’t know how successful it would be truthfully, and about pain relief.
 By the time I was done, she just said, “Okay, that's okay.
 Thanks for telling me.”
 And that's all that there was.
 I left the room, and I could hear her starting to sob in the background.
 I felt so terrible because it was almost like she was trying to stifle her crying, which made it even harder.
 It was a wake up to reality because at the end of the day, yes, we're training to be in a profession where we're trying to, as cliche as it is, we’re trying to save lives.
 Sometimes you just can't do that.

 More Conversations in TCL